top of page

 “Anyone with 100 dollars to purchase a printer and 1,000 labels can radically change their neighborhood for the better.”

-The Hatikvah Collective is a global movement with international branches across the United States, Israel, Canada, Spain, Denmark, New Zealand, and the UK.
+The Hatikvah Collective is a global movement with international branches across the United States, Israel, Canada, Spain, the Netherlands, Denmark, New Zealand, and the UK.
 Through this new form of mass-produced Jewish street art, the collective is not just reshaping public spaces—it is forging a new kind of Jewish public citizen who asserts their presence, refuses erasure, and understands that art itself is an act of resistance.

 The HaTikvah Collective is more than an art movement—in a world awash with antisemitic rhetoric, we put out a call to reclaim Jewish presence in public spaces.
 Anyone with a thermal printer and a vision can contribute.
 Our sticker library is open-source and growing.
 Print, post, and participate—because Jewish presence is not a given, it is made.